 Of the 50 states New York ranks 49th in volunteering rates.
 One of the most diverse and densely populated regions in the world fails to adequately serve the people that inhabit it.

 Using Link NYC kiosk as a starting point we envisioned what digital advertisements could say and the messaging around them.
 New Yorkers are constantly on the go and in-transit, kiosk provide a unique way to show them volunteer opportunities based on where they live.
-We started researching where this ads could live on New York streets to be the most effective.
+We started researching where these ads could live on New York streets to be the most effective.

 Link NYC provides a unique competitive advantage that other advertisement providers don't.
 Being able to reach NYC residents 24 hours and 7 days a week is a feat most digital industries would love to have.With 1,200 kiosk around the city in 5 boroughs Intersection can do just that and most importantly show realtime data.
 The ability to show volunteer opportunities happening in your area and the amount of spots available was one of our major findings when surveying people.